Best cheap Android phones 2024

 The Phone 2a is Nothing's first-ever budget smartphone, and it carries the same quirky DNA as its pricier siblings.
 The transparent back panel, meticulous attention to detail, and the Glyph lights are some of the unique features that make it the best-looking phone in this segment.

-In our Phone 2a review, we noted that we were mighty impressed at what the company has pulled off here.
+In our Nothing Phone 2a review, we were mighty impressed at what the company has pulled off here.
 The 6.7-inch AMOLED display is pretty to look at, and colors and brightness levels are satisfactory.
-The phone is powered by a MediaTek Dimensity 7200 Pro SoC, which is more than adequate for casual use.
-The see-through back panel looks classy and even though it doesn't have the same premium materials as its pricier sibling, it still maintains an excellent in-hand feel.
+The phone is driven by a MediaTek Dimensity 7200 Pro SoC, which is more than adequate for casual usage.
+The see-through back panel looks classy and even though it doesn't have the same premium materials as the higher-end models, it still maintains an excellent in-hand feel.

 Best for Galaxy fans